kestra-io/docs/content/docs/04.user-interface-guide/04-executions.md

 ### Logs Tab

-The Log tab allows to access tasks logs.
+The Logs tab allows to access tasks logs.
 You can filter by log level, copy logs in your clipboard, or download logs as a file.

 ![Kestra User Interface Execution Log Tab](/docs/user-interface-guide/28-Executions-Logs.png)